New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Numerical Results

-We test the accuracy of the method by means of the relative errors for velocity and pressure {at} each time instance, defined, respectively, as where $u^n$ is the FOM aEFR velocity at time $t_n$, and $u_r^n$ is the reduced velocity (either aEFR-noEFR or aEFR-aEFR). {Similar} notations are employed for the pressure.
+where $u^n$ is the FOM aEFR velocity at time $t_n$, and $u_r^n$ is the reduced velocity (either aEFR-noEFR or aEFR-aEFR). {Similar} notations are employed for the pressure.

 In Figure \ref{fig:exp3comp}, we plot the log-relative errors $E_u$ (left plot) and $E_p$ (right plot) for the aEFR-noEFR and aEFR-aEFR approaches.
 The employment of aEFR strategy at the ROM level is beneficial in terms of accuracy for both variables.
 Focusing on the velocity, the gain in accuracy reaches two orders of magnitude for $t=3$, where $E_u$ reaches $10^{-3}$ and $10^{-5}$ for aEFR-noEFR and aEFR-aEFR, respectively.
 The same happens with the pressure {at} $t=1.5$, where $E_p$ reaches $10^{2}$ and $1$ for aEFR-noEFR and aEFR-aEFR, respectively.
 For the velocity, {at} all the time instances, the aEFR-aEFR is more accurate.
-We can state the same for the pressure, except for $t \in (0.9, 1.3)$.
+We can state the same for the pressure, except for $t \in (0.9, 1.3)$. \\ The benefits of using aEFR-aEFR are suggested in Table \ref{tab:rom_table_with_gamma}, where we plot $E_u$ and $E_p$ averaged in time for $r_u \in \{5,10,15,20\}$ and $\gamma \in \{10^{-1},10^{-2},10^{-3},10^{-4},10^{-5}\}$.
+We remark that we leave $r_p=r_s=1$ fixed since one basis function was sufficient to recover the 99\% of the pressure energy.
+We remark that the snapshots are collected for $\gamma=10^{-4}$.
+From Table \ref{tab:rom_table_with_gamma}, we conclude that aEFR-aEFR gives good results in terms of extrapolation of controls for all the $\gamma$ and $r_u$ values with errors ranging between $10^{-2}$ and $10^{-3}$.
+This also holds true for the aEFR-noEFR setting.\\ We observe a different behavior for the pressure: both strategies fail to recover the pressure field with blow-up when using a small value of $r_u$.
+However, aEFR-aEFR still performs better than aEFR-noEFR in the pressure context, reducing the errors by one order of magnitude for $r_u=15,20$ and all $\gamma$ value.
+It is also clear that for $\gamma \neq 10^{4}$ aEFR-aEFR and aEFR-noEFR are comparable in terms of velocity field reconstruction. }